If you are getting the recommended amount of slumber — seven to nine hours a night — you’re spending about one-third of your life asleep.

 Your arms and legs become temporarily paralyzed during this stage to prevent you from physically acting out your dreams.

-In healthy adults, about 13 to 23 percent of your sleep is deep sleep.
+In healthy adults, about of your sleep is deep sleep.
 So if you sleep for 8 hours a night, that’s roughly 62 to 110 minutes.

 However, as you get older you require less deep sleep.